 The LED sign industry uses pixel pitch as a standard measurement to indicate the resolution of a digital sign based on the spacing of LED clusters – also known as a pixel.
 Learn about pixel pitch – how it’s measured and why it matters.

 The pitch of each module is derived by measuring the distance between each pixel.
-Increasing the pitch is going to spread out the pixels and give you a lower resolution.
-A smaller pitch is going to compress the pixel spacing and result in a higher resolution.
-Our pitch values range from 10mm, which is our highest resolution, to 25mm, our lowest resolution.
+Increasing the pitch is going to spread out the pixels and give you a lower resolution for a more grainy image.
+A smaller pitch is going to compress the pixel spacing and result in a higher resolution and a more detailed image.
+Our pitch values range from 6mm, which is our highest resolution, to 19mm, our lowest resolution.

-When deciding what sign and pixel pitch is best for you, location and viewing distance are the two most important factors.
+When deciding what sign and pixel pitch is best for your sign, location and viewing distance are the two most important factors.

-Watch the video to see how Watchfire products are classified by pixel and how to consider pixel pitch in your LED sign purchase plan.
+Watch this video to see how Watchfire products are classified and how to consider pixel pitch in your LED sign purchase plan.